LeebanY/Speciation-continuum-Drosophila/README.md

 #### The analysis pipeline is as follows:

-1. Random selection (if possible) of publically-available sequences to use from NCBI.
+01. Sample Metdata: Random selection (if possible) of publically-available sequences to use from NCBI.
 This contains filtering of metadata to ensure only WGS datasets containing a single individual were used, as well as data that

 2. Genome annotation via BRAKER2 with D. melangoaster proteins.